-Follow our step-by-step guide on how to perform CPR on children ages 1-8.
+Follow our step-by-step guides below for how to perform CPR on an adult or child over (8 years old).

-We also have specific guides for children above 8 and adults, infants and during pregnancy.
+We also have specific guides on CPR for adults and children above 8 years old, children 1-8, and during pregnancy.

-*Please note, the information below does not replace first aid training.*
+*The information below does not replace First Aid training. *

 Only stop CPR if one of the following has occurred: